-- (11) Advance receipts: Various funds received in advance, including advance premiums or deposits received in advance of services provided.
+(12) Advance receipts: Various funds received in advance, including advance premiums or deposits received in advance of services provided.
+Major categories of advance receipts shall be listed separately, with added notes where any special stipulations are involved.

-Major categories of advance receipts shall be listed separately, with added notes where any special stipulations are involved. - (12) Other current liabilities: Those current liabilities not included under any of the above categories.
+(13) Other current liabilities: Those current liabilities not included under any of the above categories.

-Any of the above types of current liabilities may be listed under "other current liabilities" when they do not exceed five percent of total current liabilities.
+Any of the above types of current liabilities, including collections for customers, provisional receipts, and receipts to be carried forward, may be listed under "other current liabilities" when they do not exceed five percent of total current liabilities.

-- 2. Long-term liabilities: Those coming due 12 months or more past the balance sheet date, including reserves for land value increment taxes and accrued pension liabilities. - (1) Reserves for land value increment taxes: A reserve allocated for land value increment taxes on revaluation surpluses based on the government-assessed current value of the land. - (2) Accrued pension liabilities: The amount of the net yearly pension cost not projected for payment or allocation within one year and the amount supplemented to maintain period-end pension liability at the minimum level. - 3.
-Operations and liability reserves: Includes provision of all operations and liabilities reserves. - (1) Unearned premium reserve: the unearned premiums allocated as a liability reserve at year-end (period-end) settlement in accordance with the Insurance Act, the regulations governing allocation of various types of reserves by insurance enterprises, and letters and orders of interpretation issued pursuant to the insurance Act and the regulations. - (2) Life insurance liability reserve: the life insurance liability reserve allocated at year-end (period-end) settlement in accordance with the Insurance Act, the regulations governing allocation of various types of reserves by insurance enterprises, and letters of interpretation issued pursuant to those regulations. - (3) Special reserve: the special reserve allocated at year-end (period-end) settlement in accordance with the Insurance Act, the regulations governing allocation of various types of reserves by insurance enterprises, and letters and orders of interpretation issued pursuant to those regulations. - (4) Loss reserve: the loss reserve allocated at year-end (period-end) settlement in accordance with the Insurance Act, the regulations governing allocation of various types of reserves by insurance enterprises, and letters and orders of interpretation issued pursuant to those regulations. - (5) Operating loss reserve: the reserve allocated in accordance with letters and ordersof interpretation against the balance remaining after reduction of the insurance enterprise's business tax through deduction of bad debt written off in the given period and the bad debt allowance
+2. Long-term liabilities: Those coming due 12 months or more past the balance sheet date.
+Includes reserves for land value increment taxes and accrued pension liabilities.

+(1) Reserves for land value increment taxes: A reserve allocated for land value increment taxes on revaluation surpluses based on the government-assessed current value of the land.

+(2) Accrued pension liabilities: The amount of the net yearly pension cost not projected for payment or allocation within one year and the amount supplemented to maintain period-end pension liability at the minimum level.3.
+Operations and liability reserves: Includes provision of all operations and liabilities reserves.

+(1) Unearned premium reserve: the unearned premiums allocated as a liability reserve at year-end (period-end) settlement in accordance with the Insurance Act, the regulations governing allocation of various types of reserves by insurance enterprises, and letters and orders of interpretation issued pursuant to those regulations.

+(2) Special reserve: the special reserve allocated at year-end (periodend) settlement in accordance with the Insurance Act, the regulations governing allocation of various types of reserves by insurance enterprises, and letters and orders of interpretation issued pursuant to those regulations.

+(3) Loss reserve: the loss reserve allocated at year-end (period-end) settlement in accordance with the Insurance Act, the regulations governing allocation of various types of reserves by insurance enterprises, and letters and orders of interpretation issued pursuant to those regulations.
+(4) Liability reserves: other reserves allocated at year-end (period-end) settlement in accordance with the Insurance Act, the regulations governing allocation of various types of reserves by insurance enterprises, and letters and orders of interpretation issued pursuant to those regulations.
+(5) Operating loss reserve: the reserve allocated against the balance remaining after reduction of the insurance enterprise's business tax through deduction of bad debt written off in the given period and the bad debt allowance allocated.

-4. Other liabilities: other liabilities not included in the above categories, such as guarantee deposits received, reinsurance liability reserves received, investment-linked insurance product liabilities, and other miscellaneous liabilities.
+4. Other liabilities: other liabilities not included in the above categories.
+Includes deferred income tax liabilities, guarantee deposits received, reinsurance liability reserves received, assets held in trust or for guaranty, and other miscellaneous liabilities.